Resonant Electron-Plasmon Interactions in Drifting Electron Gas: Introduction

-Due to evergrowing necessity of developments in miniaturized low-dimensional semiconductor and nanostructured devices for futuristic electronic purposes, a renewed effort has been devoted to discover physical properties of dense quantum electron gas over the past few years.
-Although the theories of collective quantum electron gas dielectric response has been fully developed more than half a century ago \cite{madelung,fermi,hoyle,chandra,bohm,bohm1,bohm2,pines,levine,klimontovich,lind,stern,fetter,mahan}, many interesting properties of quantum electron fluid is yet to be discovered.
-Many renewed and enhanced quantum kinetic and quantum hydrodynamic theories have emerged over the recent years.
-Application of these theories predicts a very insightful future for the science of quantum plasmas and have helped to discover a broad range of new interesting collective phenomena of quantum electron gas unknown up until the recent decade \cite{se,sten,ses,brod1,mark1,man3,mold2,sm,hurst,fhaas,scripta,kim}.
-Application of Schr\"{o}dinger-Poisson system \cite{manfredi} and coupled pseudoforce method has shown a double-tone wave-particle dynamics of the quantum electron gas in a unique picture \cite{akbquant,akbdirac,akbgap,akbtrans,akbint,akbfano,akbdual}.
-We strongly believe that this dual-lengthscale theory of quantum plasmas provides a better picture for wave-particle phenomena in collective environments such as plasmas and fluids.
-The quantum fluid theory may also provide appropriate answer to some of the most fundamental quantum mechanical questions regarding the matter-waves and mysterious duality nature of particles \cite{zm} and nonlocality effect \cite{bohmian}.
-It has been recently shown that the model of Bohmian mechanics and its relation to the quantum electron diffraction potential appearing in the hydrodynamic formulation is more fundamental than the single-particle Schr\"{o}dinger wave equation \cite{atiq,delph}.
-It was also concluded that the Bohm's quantum potential makes a basis for the Schr\"{o}dinger equation instead of being a consequence of this equation.
-However, the proof of de Broglie's hypothetical matter-wave relation given in current research is original in the sense that it does not rely on the fundamental equation of the quantum mechanics.
+Due to growing necessity for developments in miniaturized low-dimensional semiconductor and nanostructured devices for futuristic electronic purposes, a renewed effort has been devoted to discover physical properties of dense quantum electron gas, over the past few years.
+Although the theories of quantum electron gas dielectric response has been fully developed more than half a century ago \cite{madelung,bohm,bohm1,bohm2,pines,levine,klimontovich}, many interesting properties of quantum electron fluid is yet to be discovered.
+Many improved and enhanced quantum kinetic and quantum hydrodynamic theories have emerged over the recent years.
+Application of these theories predicts a very insightful future for the science of quantum plasmas and have helped to discover a broad range of new interesting collective phenomena of quantum electron gas, unknown for many years \cite{se,sten,ses,brod1,mark1,man3,mold2,sm,hurst,fhaas,kim}.
+Application of the Schr\"{o}dinger-Poisson system and the corresponding coupled pseudoforce model has recently been used to study various features of collective excitations in ideal electron gas \cite{akbquant,akbfano,akbdual}.
+In current research, starting from kinetic corrected quantum hydrodynamic model of an electron gas in one dimension, a system of coupled pseudoforce system is derived for arbitrary degenerate electron gas and the resonant interaction of the drifting electrons with plasmon excitations (quasiparticles) is studied.

-In current research starting from quantum hydrodynamic theory of an electron gas a one dimensional model of pseudoforce for arbitrary degenerate electron beam is developed and the de Broglie's hypothetical matter-wave equation is mathematically described as a pseudoresonance effect between the particle-like branch of the plasmon excitation in the beam and the electron drift.
-A generalized dual wavenumber de Broglie equation is obtained which reduces to the original equation the classical dilute electron beam limit.
-Some interesting spatial matter-wave instability in the beam propagation is introduced for the first time and discussed in terms of the average beam speed and electron screening effect.